 Prerequisites are Docker and Git for both scenario's.
-For scenario 2 you also need Python 3.12 and a recent version of Node.js (we currently use Node.js v20).
+For scenario 2 you also need Python 3.11 and a recent version of Node.js (we test with the Long Term Support version of Node).

 Clone this repository:

 '''

 git clone git@github.com:ICTU/quality-time.git

 cd quality-time

 '''